Brad Price – FIN Board Chair

 Brad’s passion for non-profits and spending time outdoors with his family led him to doorstep of Families in Nature.
 Brad learned about Families in Nature through the active participation of his wife and children in a local Fin lab group focused on the FiN ecology school.
 Seeing first-hand the positive impact and immersive experiences Families in Nature was able to provide inspired him to contribute his time and energy to help achieve FiN’s annual and long-term plans.
 Brad will call upon his past experiences with nonprofit administration and his current profession of providing technology solutions for nonprofits to help FiN do its best work in serving the community.

-Linda has 25 years of nonprofit experience at Westcave Outdoor Discovery Center.
-She began as a board member in 1994 and then joined the staff in 2004, first as Westcave’s Education Coordinator and then Associate Director.
+Linda has 27 years of nonprofit experience at Westcave Outdoor Discovery Center.
+She began as a board member in 1994 and then joined the staff in 2004, first as Westcave’s Education Coordinator, Associate Director, and now Interim Executive Director.
 Throughout her time at Westcave, she played instrumental roles as the organization grew from a small organization with a staff of two to a nonprofit with a ten-person staff and a deepening focus on providing more equitable access to nature for children in the greater Austin area.
+Linda is now the co-founder of Equity Kids.
 She also served as a founding Advisory Committee member for El Ranchito and is currently enrolled in Austin Community College’s 150-hour certificate program in Nonprofit Leadership and Management.

 Fabiola started out volunteering with FIN as a Biology and Environmental Sciences student at the University of Texas at Austin.
 She fell in love with FiN’s mission to get people of all backgrounds and ages outside.
 She has experience in conservation research and environmental consulting, and is working to learn finance.
 In her spare time, she does Latin dance and catches reptiles (not usually at the same time).